 The program is 5 semesters in length which includes 2 fall semesters, 2 spring semesters and a summer semester.

-When will I found out if I have been selected for the program?
+When will I find out if I have been selected for the program?

 Applicants will be notified in late June/early July if they have been selected for the program.